openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

   * The Credential format identifier MUST be `mso_mdoc`.
   * mdoc Credential Format specific DCQL parameters as defined in Section 6.4.2. of [@!OIDF.OID4VP] MUST be used.
   * Verifier MAY request more than one credential in the same request.
-  * DeviceResponse in the VP Token MUST contain only one mdoc.
-Therefore, when multiple mdocs are being returned, each mdoc should be returned in a separate DeviceResponse, each matching to a respective DCQL query.
+  * When multiple mdocs are being returned, each mdoc should be returned in a separate DeviceResponse, each matching to a respective DCQL query.
+In this case, resulting in VP Token contains multiple DeviceResponses.
   * Specific requirements for the response encryption are tbd.

 ### Session Transcript